 For information on this matter in publishing and ethical guidelines please visit http://publicationethics.org

 All papers submitted to the journal are evaluated by a group of consulting editors to determine whether the topic is within the scope of the journal and to evaluate adherence to word limits and journal format.
 Papers also are assessed for originality, scientific quality, clarity of presentation, and conciseness.
 Before papers are sent for double blind peer review, they are screened for possible plagiarism, and authors must submit a Competing Financial Interests Declaration form on behalf of all authors.
 Papers selected for review are assigned to an Associate Editor, who identifies reviewers and makes recommendations to the Editor-in-Chief.
 Members of the Editorial Review Board serve as a pool of potential reviewers of papers.
-Both the Board of Associate Editors and the Editorial Review Board are composed of leading scientists from all segments of valuable research from diverse areas of biosciences.
+Both the Board of Associate Editors and the Editorial Review Board are composed of leading scientists from all segments of Archives of Advances in Biosciences (AAB) issues.
 Peer-reviewed articles support and embody the scientific method.
 It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer.

 Obligations of Editors

 The primary responsibility of the journal editor and associate editors is to ensure an efficient and fair review process of manuscripts submitted for publication, and to establish and maintain high standards of technical and professional quality.
-Criteria of quality are: originality of approach, concept and/or application; profundity; and relevance to the valuable research from diverse areas of biosciences issues.
+Criteria of quality are: originality of approach, concept and/or application; profundity; and relevance to the Archives of Advances in Biosciences (AAB) issues.

 An editor shall give unbiased consideration to all manuscripts offered for publication, and shall judge each on its merits without regard to any personal relationship or familiarity with the author(s), or to the race, gender, sexual orientation, religious belief, ethnic origin, citizenship, professional association, or political philosophy of the author(s).